MoriyaBitton/Ex3_Pyramids_and_Optic_Flow/README.md

 - Applies Gaussian smoothing
 - Downsamples the image by a factor of 2

-This produces progressively smaller images while preserving the overall structure of the original image.
+This produces progressively smaller images while preserving the original image's overall structure.

 ![Gaussian Pyramid](result/gaussian_pyramid.png)